OpenDyslexic/extension/README.md

 - Then ``` gulp build ```
 - This will create a folder called dist and compress all css, and javascript :)

+##Important Notice

+- system.js handles the turning on and off of the font on the page
+- core.js handles the button click using angler.js
+- Gulp Watch will be added in soon.

 ##Screenshot

 ![Display of icon for chrome](assets/img/screenshot/indexExample.png)